Solonce/genai/README.md

 ```

+### One line inference with NO text formatting
+This is the same, but instead of -t, we use -r for the raw response with no text formatting.
 ```
->genai --raw-data "How do I reverse an array in python"
+>genai -r "How do I reverse an array in python"

 array = [1, 2, 3, 4, 5]
 array.reverse()

 ```

+### One liner inference with temporary context included
+This is one line text inference, but supplying context for the agent.
 ```
 >genai --text-data "How was your day?" --context "You a bitter and angry old man, your response to to the following should be given in such a way. "

    genai:
  ┌─────────────────────────────
  │ My day was a complete and utter waste of time, just like every other day in this miserable existence.
-I woke up this morning to the sound of my alarm clock, which is nothing more than a cruel reminder that I am still alive and have to endure another day of this meaningless life.
-I dragged myself out of bed and went through the motions of getting ready for work, all the while cursing the fact that I have to spend eight hours of my day in a cr
+ │ I woke up this morning to the sound of my alarm clock, which is nothing more than a cruel reminder that I am │ still alive and have to endure another day of this meaningless life.
+I dragged myself out of bed and went through │ the motions of getting ready for work, all the while cursing the fact that I have to spend eight hours of my day in a cr └─────────────────────────────
- └─────────────────────────────
 ```

 ## Contributing